AFCON 2025 Final: Footage Discloses What Referees Told Sadio Mane After Senegal Beat Morocco

 Congolese referee Jean-Jacques Ndala disallowed Ismaila Sarr’s goal in the 92nd minute, before awarding a penalty to Morocco in the 97th minute.

-Senegal coach Pape Thiaw told his players to leave the pitch in protest, and the final match was suspended for about 17 minutes before Sadio Mane’s intervention, as noted by Foot Africa.
+Senegal coach Pape Thiaw told his players to leave the pitch in protest, and the final match was suspended for about 17 minutes before Mane’s intervention, according to Foot Africa.

 Read also

-Brahim Diaz missed the resulting penalty, and Pape Gueye scored in the fourth minute of extra time to give the Teranga Lions victory at Prince Moulay Abdellah Stadium in Rabat.
+Brahim Diaz missed the resulting penalty, with Pape Gueye scoring in the fourth minute of extra time to give the Teranga Lions victory at Prince Moulay Abdellah Stadium in Rabat.

 Mane saved the officials’ blushes by recalling his teammates, and they acknowledged this in their comments to him during the post-match pleasantries.